phillydotnet/Presentations/2023/0315-dotnet/README.md

 You can start with and try Go right at the Go Language website: https://go.dev/

 #### Go at Microsoft
-Go is used at Microsoft on the PrebidServer, github.com/prebid/prebid-server.
+Go is used at Microsoft on Prebid Server: https://github.com/prebid/prebid-server.

 Prebid Server is an open source implementation of Server-Side Header Bidding

 #### Go and C# Quick Comparison
 | Go         | C#|